-Maybe you knew about your child’s hearing loss long before learning about Autism Spectrum Disorder, or possibly the other way around.
+Maybe you knew about your child’s hearing difference long before learning about Autism Spectrum Disorder, or possibly the other way around.

 Your journey and your child’s journey has likely been complicated by the lack of support for this dual challenge.